 Bearing in mind the price point.
 This bag is a budget-down sleeping bag that performs well.

-While this is not a premium bag , it does has a lifetime warranty, which we consider a premium feature, If you are budget-conscious yet want luxe benefits, then this could be worth a look.
+While this is not a premium bag, it does have a lifetime warranty, which we consider a premium feature.
+If you are budget-conscious yet want luxe benefits, then this could be worth a look.

 The bag compresses very small and is lightweight.